 Romano hurt his left shoulder and cervical spine and had surgery nearly two years later.
 As a result of the surgery, the Camarillo man contracted a serious staph infection and his health declined further, friends said.

 Romano suffered pulmonary and renal failure and became paralyzed.
-As his health deteriorated and his medical bills skyrocketed, friends said, he ran into roadblocks from Sedgwick Claims Management Services Inc., a Tennessee-based company Ralphs hired as a third-party administrator to handle workers’ compensation claims.
+As his health deteriorated and his medical bills skyrocketed, friends said, he ran into roadblocks from Sedgwick Claims Management Services Inc., a Tennessee-based company Ralphs hired as a third-party administrator to handle workers’ compensation claims, Charles Romano was unfortunately without life insurance that would have covered a lot of the costs after his passing.

 Longtime friend Sid Freeman said Romano battled with claims adjusters until he died in May 2008.
 He was 47.